Ryan Oishi

 My heart trembled,

-terrified by the sight of Chef Ryuji’s piece de resistance,
+terrified at the sight of Chef Ryuji’s piece de resistance,

 the fulfillment